SemMTM/bank_of_sem/README.md

 # **6. Bugs**
 ### **6.1.
 Fixed Bugs**
+Throughout testing, multiple bugs were discovered.
+All discovered bugs were fixed and documented below.

 | Bug | Solution |
 |--|--|
 | When entering anything other then a number in "Deposit Amount", a ValueError is thrown | Used a while True loop to loop the input if an invalid answer is given.
 Used a Try, Except statement to handle the error if input cannot be converted to an integer |